Coming up with the idea

 Two years ago, I decided I wanted to write my first ebook and sell it to the public.
 That ebook was all about writing your first ebook (very meta).

 I started writing and got so far, then suddenly stopped.
 I’m not sure what happened, it could have been a decline in confidence or an overwhelming sensation of anxiety and depression, but I didn’t go back to the idea until this year during the lockdown.

 During the beginning of quarantine, I didn’t have any thought or motivation in writing a book.
 However, I did have a lot of inspiration for reading books, and this year is the most I’ve ever read.

-I then got to a point where I felt motivated to work on personal projects again.
-I started getting social on my Twitter, invited all my friends to my Facebook page, and, most importantly, began where I left off with my ebook.
+It then got to a point where I felt motivated to work on personal projects again, and I started getting social on my Twitter, invited all my friends to my Facebook page, and, most importantly, began where I left off with my ebook.

 I went from worrying about what people might think about my work, to not giving a flying f*ck what people might think.